gnsrla12/gnsrla12.github.io/_posts/2017-5-12-first-post.md

 I double majored Computer Science and Electrical Engineering and received Bachelor of Science from Korea Advanced Institute of Science and Technology (KAIST) in february 2017.

-# Publications (*=equal contribution)
+## Publications (*=equal contribution)

-#### Simulated+Unsupervised Learning With Adaptive Data Generation and Bidirectional Mappings
-International Conference on Learning Representations (ICLR), BC, Canada, April, 2018

-K. Lee*, H. Kim*, and C. Suh
+1. Simulated+Unsupervised Learning With Adaptive Data Generation and Bidirectional Mappings ...International Conference on Learning Representations (ICLR), BC, Canada, April, 2018 ...Kangwook.
+Lee*, Hoon.
+Kim*, and Changho.
+Suh